November 05, 2019

 As organizations strive to align IT and operational technology to drive digital business innovations, infrastructure & operations (I&O) leaders should focus on 10 key technology trends to support these initiatives.

-During the Gartner Data Center, Infrastructure & Operations Management Conference in Las Vegas, David Cappuccio, vice president and distinguished analyst at Gartner, said that these technology trends that impact I&O fall under three areas — strategic, tactical and organizational.
+During the Gartner Data Center, Infrastructure & Operations Management Conference in Las Vegas, David Cappuccio, vice president and distinguished analyst at Gartner, says that these technology trends that impact I&O fall under three areas — strategic, tactical and organizational.

-“These trends are tied to aspects of society and business, and all will have direct impacts on how IT delivers services to the business over the next five years,” said Mr. Cappuccio.
+“These trends are tied to aspects of society and business, and all will have direct impacts on how IT delivers services to the business over the next five years,” says Cappuccio.
 “Unless IT leaders understand how these trends are emerging, and what cascading effects they will have on IT operations, the impact on strategy, planning and operations can be significant.”

 Gartner predicts that by 2020, more compute power will have been sold by infrastructure as a service (IaaS) and platform as a service (PaaS) cloud providers than sold and deployed into enterprise data centers.
 Most enterprises — unless very small — will continue to have an on-premises (or hosted) data center capability.
 However, with most compute power moving to IaaS providers, enterprises and vendors need to focus on managing and leveraging the hybrid combination of on-premises, off-premises, cloud and noncloud architectures.